bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

 4. We need to revert the `sslmode=required` change (shown around minute 7:15 of the video on `Defining our K8s Deployment`.
 Change: `sslmode to disable`.

-5. Rebuild your container and tag it for your docker repository. `docker build -t mydockerhubname:/comments-api:latest .`
+5. Rebuild your container and tag it for your docker repository. `docker build -t myname/comments-api:latest .`

-6. Push the container to your repository: `docker push mydockerhubname:/comments-api:latest`.
+6. Push the container to your repository: `docker push myname/comments-api:latest`.

-## DB Setup and Statup Steps:
+## DB Setup and Startup Steps:

 1. Create a script for starting the database.
 We are assuming this is a fresh start - so a docker volume will be created to store the database the first time that the script is executed.
 The database will be created the first time you deploy the pods.